SexBeat

-"SexBeat" is a song by American musicians Usher, Lil Jon, and Ludacris, released on April 10, 2020, as the second single from Usher's upcoming ninth studio album Confessions 2.
+"SexBeat" is a song by American singer Usher alongside American rappers Lil Jon and Ludacris, released on April 10, 2020.
 It is the third song between the trio, following "Yeah!" and "Lovers and Friends".
-Produced by Jon, the song was written by the artists alongside Jermaine Dupri and Antoine Harris.
+Produced by Lil Jon, the song was written by the artists alongside Jermaine Dupri and Antoine Harris.

 Background and release

 On April 4, 2020, T-Pain and Lil Jon appeared on Swizz Beatz and Timbaland's Instagram Live songwriting battle show #VERZUZ that was watched by over 275,000 viewers.
 At the end of the battle Lil Jon played never-before-heard song called "SexBeat".

 During the Live, Lil Jon revealed that the song was recorded over two years ago.
 Lil Jon also revealed that he had to beg Usher to allow him to play it.
 It was officially released for digital download and streaming on April 11, 2020.